kevinbrowndc/content-ops-starter/content/pages/index.md

       text: Kevin Brown Moreno
       color: text-dark
       type: TitleBlock
-    subtitle: MA Curriculum & Instruction / MS Information Sytemes (2027)
+    subtitle: Professional Portfolio
     text: >
-      A Netlify Create website is a git repo that you own.
-Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
+      Kevin holds a Masters in Curriculum & Instruction and is completing an MS in Informations Systems (2027).
+Kevin holds work permits in the United States, Europe and El Savador.
     actions:
       - label: Get started
         altText: ''